Skip to site content

 Heart Healthy Living

-• Limit intake of alcohol, if you drink.
+• Limit alcohol if you drink.

-• Quit smoking and vaping.
+• Quit smoking or vaping.

 Heart Healthy Eating Choices